snowplow/snowplow-cpp-tracker/docs/05-emitters.md

 ## Emitter request callback

-The Emitter enables you to set a callback function to be called after events are attempted to be sent to the Collector.
+The emitter enables you to set a callback function to be called after events are attempted to be sent to the Collector.
 This callback is fired after HTTP requests are made and you can subscribe for specific emit statuses.
 The following statuses can be subscribed to:

 * `EmitStatus::SUCCESS` – events were successfuly sent to the Collector.
 * `EmitStatus::FAILED_WILL_RETRY` – events failed to be sent to the Collector but will be retried later.